dczmer/davelab/01_zsh-configuration/README.md

 By the end of this module, you will have created your own customized `zshrc` file that you can use to replace/augment your existing configuration, to make it much easier to perform tasks in the shell.
 Importantly, you will know what every option in that configuration file does and how to change it.

-## Contents

-In this module, we will walk through setting up a basic `zsh` shell environment.

-- [Basic ZSH configuration](./01_zsh-config/README.md) will cover configuring how your command history works, and adjusting some global settings.
-- [Customizing your prompt](./02_prompt/README.md) will cover how to create a custom prompt string, and we'll talk about prompt generators and other tools that might automate the process for you.
-- [The completion system](./03_completion/README.md) will cover how to enable and customise the completion engine, which will help you enter commands correctly by showing you the valid options and letting you pick from a menu.
-- [Finishing your set-up](./04_complete-setup/README.md) will talk about some random topics, like plugins, plugin managers, and other shells you might find interesting.
-Then we'll cover how to merge the final `zshrc` that we made in this module into your existing `zshrc` file (or just replace it if you haven't ever customized it).

 ## How to Explore this Course

 Before you do anything else, make sure you install a command line text editor and learn how to enter text, save, and exit.